 A dagoba, Sri Lanka’s ancient cities

-And after we have seen the lost cities we will relax on the East Coast and meed some smiling locals:
+After we have seen the lost cities of Central Sri Lanka we will relax on the East Coast and meet some smiling East Coast locals:

 Passekudah Bay, Sri Lanka’s East Coast

-To learn about Kandy in the central highlandss check our my post Historic Kandy: Temples, Lake and Rainforest Hills.
+Back to the central highlands and Kandy.
+For Kandy check out my post Historic Kandy: Temples, Lake and Rainforest Hills.